tanengtiong0918/AI-basic-income-bot/README.md

 # AI-basic-income-bot
-An one-account-multiple-sites basic income bot for poor people.
+A legit one-account-multiple-sites basic income bot for poor people.